 At noon we had lunch in Laragh.
 Wether the cold weather or outstanding cooking skills of the chef were a reason, but I had never eaten tastier pumpkin soup before.

 The rest of the day we spent in Glendalough.
-Our itinerary included exploring Glendalough monastic site, hiking to Glendalough Upper Lake to admire incredible beauty of Ireland.
+Our itinerary included exploring Glendalough monastic site, hiking to Glendalough Upper Lake and the Poulanass Waterfall to admire incredible beauty of Ireland.
 The highlight of the tip was enjoying the views of Lough Tay, better known as the Guinness Lake.

 - 17 Things to Know before Visiting Ireland for the First Time